coltonchrane/Cemetary_Database_Website/README.md

 # Cemetery Database Website
-### Flask site developed for a cemetery needing records transferred from an old binder with handwritten entries into a full functioning database with interactivity.
+### Flask site template.
+Original site was developed for a cemetery needing records transferred from an old binder with handwritten entries into a full functioning database with interactivity.

   **This project is for my portfolio and the client is aware I am posting the code and all personal data/link names have been removed for there privacy.**